wuqinhua/PHASE/README.md

 - **Phenotypes**: Store in `adata.obs["phenotype"]`.
 - **Cell types**: Store in `adata.obs["celltype"]`.

-For detailed instructions on preprocessing and standardizing the dataset, as well as examples, please refer to the provided notebook: `preprocess.ipynb`.
+For detailed instructions on preprocessing and standardizing the dataset, as well as examples, please refer to the provided notebook: [preprocess_demo.ipynb](https://github.com/wuqinhua/PHASE/blob/main/Desktop/PHASE/Preprocess_demo.ipynb).

 ***